sabrehagen/freecad-to-step/README.md

 # Running

+Run

 `./run-build.sh`

-Note: thee `cube.fcstd` file is mounted into the container to `/build/input` with the `--volume $(pwd)/app/cube.fcstd:/build/input` parameter.
+Note: the `cube.fcstd` file is mounted into the container to `/build/input` with the `--volume $(pwd)/app/cube.fcstd:/build/input` parameter.
 This allows the container to expect a single input file location, and the user to mount any file into the container at that location.